Razdan123/Emitrr-Assignment/README.md

 ### Backend

 - you have to enter the backend folder by typing `cd backend` in the terminal
-- In the project directory,Install libraries by typing `yarn`
+- In the project directory,Install libraries by typing `npm i`
 - Open a new file named .env

 ```environment